gvwilson/sdxpy/src/lint/index.md

 [% inc file="simple.py" %]

-[%f lint-ast-simple %] shows the main parts of this program's AST.
+[%f lint-ast-simple %] shows the main parts of this program's [%i "abstract syntax tree" %]abstract syntax tree[%/i%].
-Each node represents one element of the program, and each node's children are the element nested within it.
+Each node represents one element of the program, and each node's [%i "child (in a tree)" %]children[%/i%] are the element nested within it.
 {: .continue}

 [% figure